 Why Professional Repair Matters for Commercial Facilities

-Garage door sensor repair requires specialized knowledge of electrical systems, safety codes, and commercial door operations.
-Professional technicians understand the specific requirements for different sensor types and can ensure your repair meets OSHA safety standards and local building codes.
+Garage door sensor repair requires specialized knowledge of electrical systems, manufacturer requirements, and commercial door safety practices.
+Professional technicians understand the specific requirements for different sensor types and can help ensure repairs align with applicable operator safety requirements and relevant local code considerations.

 Safety Code Compliance

-Commercial garage door safety systems must meet strict regulatory requirements that vary by location and facility type.
+Commercial garage door safety systems should be maintained in line with applicable operator safety requirements and local code considerations.
 Professional technicians stay current with UL 325, the safety standard UL uses for door operator entrapment protection, helping ensure that any sensor repair or replacement maintains compliance with current door operator safety requirements.

 Maintaining Your Sensor System Between Repairs